microsoft/ODBC-Specification/ODBC 4.0.md

 Once all columns have been processed, SQLNextColumn returns `SQL_SUCCESS` or `SQL_SUCCESS_WITH_INFO` with any valid SQLState from SQLFetch/SQLFetchScroll.

-Calling SQLNextColumn with a null pointer for `Col_or_Param_Num` populates any remaining bound columns, skipping any `DATA_AT_FETCH` columns within the rowset.
+Calling SQLNextColumn with a null pointer for `Col_or_Param_Num` populates any remaining bound columns, skipping any data-at-fetch columns within the rowset.
 Dynamic columns are added to the descriptor as unbound columns and do not result in `SQL_DATA_AVAILABLE`.
 Any length exceptions are treated as `SQL_LE_CONTINUE`.
 If [`SQL_ATTR_TYPE_EXCEPTION_BEHAVIOR`](#3731-SQL_ATTR_TYPE_EXCEPTION_BEHAVIOR) is `SQL_TE_ERROR` then an error is returned if any data values within the rowset are incompatible with their bound types, otherwise any type exceptions are treated as `SQL_TE_CONTINUE`.

-Calling SQLFetch or SQLFetchScroll continues to the next rowset, adding any dynamic columns to the descriptor as unbound columns but otherwise skipping any `DATA_AT_FETCH` columns and ignoring type or length exceptions within the current rowset.
+Calling SQLFetch or SQLFetchScroll continues to the next rowset, adding any dynamic columns to the descriptor as unbound columns but otherwise skipping any data-at-fetch columns and ignoring type or length exceptions within the current rowset.

 ## 6.2 SQLGetNestedHandle